 Try ” target=”_blank”>this YouTube yawning video if trying to induce yawning on your own isn’t working.
 It makes me yawn about 15 times and I always feel sleepy when it’s over.
 I am actually feeling sleepy just thinking about it.
 See there….
 I just yawned.

 Also, look at these photos of yawners that Canstock offers.
 I always start getting sleepy anytime I look through this particular section of their site.
 Look at each photo individually, one at a time, and give that primal sleepy reflex a chance to kick in.

 4 – Make your bed a peaceful place to be.
+Invest in a high quality mattress to ensure you are getting the best nights sleep.
+Make sure you read plenty of reviews on sites like leesa vs casper mattress to help chose the best mattress possible.
 Make sure you have a pillow that you find comfortable and keep your sheets fresh and clean.
 There is no greater feeling than climbing into a bed with fresh smelling, crisp sheets.
 They make you want to snuggle down and get cozy.

 What is your bed like when you lay down at night?
 Is it tidy and put together or is there stuff scattered all over it?
 I call mine my “nest” and my “nest” is a mess all the time.

 Next to me now, I have my workout logs, about three notebooks, a pencil, my credit card holder, my husband’s t-shirt, part of a broken doll, my flat iron, a comb, a journal, some chewing gum and a Christmas card.